 - Orientation Walk

 Group members travelling on the ASA ‘designated’ flight are scheduled to arrive at Venice’s Marco Polo Airport in the mid-afternoon.
 On arrival you will be transferred to your hotel by private water taxi.
 If you are travelling independently, please meet the ASA group at the NH Venezia Rio Novo.
 ASA staff can also arrange an independent transfer for you.
-After check-in we commence our program with welcome drinks and a welcome meeting at NH Venezia Rio Novo, followed by a short orientation walk in the area around the hotel.
+After check-in we commence our program with a welcome reception at NH Venezia Rio Novo, followed by a short orientation walk in the area around the hotel.
 (Overnight Venice)

 Day 2: Friday 27 September, Venice